ShreyaKapoor18/PP5/ProgrammingProject05/Task01/task01/README.md

 <H1> Description </H1>
 <H5> Main class </H5> <br>
-Command Line Interface
+Command Line Interface <br>
     Parameters from command line
-    *  -d or --directory : for specifying the path to the directory containing the images
+    *  -d or --directory : for specifying the path to the directory containing the images <br>
-    * -ip or --inputfile : the name of the input file you want to deal with
+    * -ip or --inputfile : the name of the input file you want to deal with <br>
-    * -p or --print      : if you want to print the meta information or not
+    * -p or --print      : if you want to print the meta information or not <br>
-    * -m or --meta       : if you want to add the meta information
+    * -m or --meta       : if you want to add the meta information <br>
-    * -im or --inputmeta : the values of metainformation you want to enter Mandatory commands needed for the application to run
+    * -im or --inputmeta : the values of metainformation you want to enter <br>
+    Mandatory commands needed for the application to run <br>
-    * -d or --directory
+    * -d or --directory <br>
-    * -ip or --inputfile
+    * -ip or --inputfile <br>

 <H5> Subsidiary Class </H5>
 Metadata